bithavoc/express-winston/Readme.md

     });
 ```

-If both `req._bodyWhitelist.body` and `req._bodyBlacklist.body` are set the result will be the white listed properties
+If both `req._routeWhitelists.body` and `req._routeBlacklists.body` are set the result will be the white listed properties
 excluding any black listed ones.
 In the above example, only 'email' and 'age' would be included.